johnvasx/odin-recipes/README.md

 Odin Recipes

 It is the first project in "The Odin Project" showcasing HTML.
-This project is a basic website with links to multiple local HTML files as well as links found on the web.
+This project is a basic recipe website with some added CSS to it.

+Live project: <a href="https://johnvasx.github.io/odin-recipes/" rel="_blank">here</a>.

 Odin Project Foundations: <a href="https://www.theodinproject.com/paths/foundations/courses/foundations/" rel="_blank">here</a>.

-Link to Odin Recipes: <a href="https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes" rel="_blank">here</a>.

-Link to my project: <a href="https://johnvasx.github.io/odin-recipes/" rel="_blank">here</a>.